1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 6. Will walking help?

 Yes!
-Even small movements help your gut.
+Minor movements are beneficial to your gut.

 7. Can a heating pad help?